dwyl/learn-flutter/Flutter_TDD_Architecture_Course_notes.md

 Models are like entities but with more features.
 In the case of this application our model will have a function to convert `JSON` data to a Dart Map.

 Create a file in the **models** folder named `number_trivia_model.dart`.
-And then its test version inside the **test** folder with the name `number_trivia_model_test.dart`.
+Create the corresponding test file in the **test** folder with the name `number_trivia_model_test.dart`.
+Here you can see the naming convention follows a predictable pattern which makes locating files in a project very fast.

-This will be the code that will be inside the test file.
+Add the following code to the `number_trivia_model_test.dart` file:

 ```dart
 import 'package:clean_architecture_tdd_prep/features/number_trivia/data/models/number_trivia_model.dart';